-For the supported file formats, see Assets supported formats.
+For comprehensive details on supported file formats, see Assets supported formats.

 - Heavy, content intensive PDF files